 "Too many of us are hung up on what we don't have, can't have, or won't ever have.
 We spend too much energy being down when we could use that same energy - if not less of it - doing, or at least trying to do, some of the things we really want to do." - Terry McMillan

-The best way to move on from unrequited love is to allow time to pass, and also to give up on the search for closure.
-When someone is left hanging and is still feeling strong feelings for the other person, which often happens after a break-up, the person who was left does not always get the satisfaction that closure can bring.
+The best way to move on from love that's unrequited is to allow time to pass and also to give up on the search for closure.
+When someone is left hanging and is still feeling strong feelings for the other person, which often happens after a break-up, the left person does not always get the satisfaction that closure can bring.

 The trouble is that this is only how it happens in the movies.
-In real life, he may just lack the interest to update social media with the details of his love life.
-Perhaps he has found someone new and has moved on, but he simply hasn't shared the news.
-In this case, it is important that you find your own closure.
+In real life, he may lack the interest to update social media with his love life details.
+Perhaps he has found someone new and has moved on, but he hasn't shared the news.
+In this case, you must find your own closure.
 Accept that the relationship was not meant to be.
 After some time has passed, and you have recovered from the hurt, give yourself permission to get back out there and fall in love again.

 How to Find Closure

-You can also talk with friends, and work to begin a healthy, new hobby, such as a new fitness routine or even an art class.
+You can also talk with friends and work to begin a healthy, new hobby, such as a new fitness routine or even an art class.
 Getting in touch with who you are can remind you that you're strong enough to move forward on your own.
 Even just reading quotes and poems similar to those shared above can be of great help.
-One of the strongest tools available to you while you're working on moving on from unrequited love, however, is therapy.
+However, one of the strongest tools available to you while working on moving on from unrequited love is therapy.

-A counselor can be an unbiased listening ear, as well as someone who asks the right questions so you can gain a better understanding of the situation you are currently in.
-This understanding can lead to a deeper form of closure, and then to the ability to get over your unrequited love.
+A counselor can be an unbiased listening ear and someone who asks the right questions to understand your current situation better.
+This understanding can lead to a deeper form of closure and the ability to get over your unreturned love.

 However, not everyone has reputable counselors nearby, and not everyone has the time to drive to an appointment during regular office hours.
 This is where online counseling services like ReGain offer solutions.
-ReGain has trained, mental health professions who are available to talk to you from the comfort and privacy of your own home.
+ReGain has trained mental health professionals who are available to talk to you from the comfort and privacy of your own home.

-If you are struggling with unrequited love, consider reaching out to one of our licensed counselors for help and advice.
-A professional mental health counselor can help you to move forward with your life, so that you are able to grow yourself and eventually fall in love with someone who loves you back.
-They can provide an outlet for you to discuss your feelings, in case you feel unable to share them elsewhere.
-They can validate what you are going through, while still pointing you in the direction of moving on.
-Below are some reviews of ReGain counselors, from people experiencing similar issues.
+If you are struggling with love that's unrequited, consider reaching out to one of our licensed counselors for help and advice.
+A professional mental health counselor can help you move forward with your life so that you can grow yourself and eventually fall in love with someone who loves you back.
+They can provide an outlet for you to discuss your feelings if you feel unable to share them elsewhere.
+They can validate what you are going through while still pointing you in the direction of moving on.
+Below are some reviews of ReGain counselors from people experiencing similar issues.

-Facing unrequited love is difficult, but remember that you deserve to be loved back.
-You are not alone and you can receive closure and move toward truly fulfilling relationships.
+Facing love that's unrequited is difficult, but remember that you deserve to be loved back.
+You are not alone, and you can receive closure and move toward truly fulfilling relationships.
 All you need are the right tools - take the first step today.